scb-tomasmortensen/vsix-argocd/README.md

 ## Features

+Enables a service connection of type Argo CD to be setup.
 Sync - To be able to use the sheduling feature of Releases in ADS.

 ## How its made